Statistical description and dimension reduction of continuous time categorical trajectories with multivariate functional

 so that all the moments of $\| \mathbf{X} \|_{\mathbb{H}}$ are finite.
 The proposition is then a direct consequence of Theorems 8.1.1 and 8.1.2 in \cite{HE2015} that are stated in general separable Hilbert spaces, considering the empirical mean $\widehat{\mathbf{p}} = \frac{1}{n}\sum_{i=1}^n \boldsymbol{X}_i$ and the empirical covariance operator $\widehat{\boldsymbol{\Gamma}} = \frac{1}{n}\sum_{i=1}^n \boldsymbol{X}_i \otimes \boldsymbol{X}_i - \widehat{\mathbf{p}} \otimes \widehat{\mathbf{p}}.$} \end{proof}

-We can deduce from Proposition~\ref{prop:asymp} the consistency and asymptotic normality of the estimators of the eigenvalues $\widehat{\lambda}_r$, $r=1, \ldots, k$ (see \cite{DauxoisPR82} or Theorem 9.1.3 in \cite{HE2015}).
-Under the additional assumption that the eigenvalues are distinct, we can also get the asymptotic normality of the estimated eigenfunctions $\widehat{\boldsymbol{\phi}}_r(t)$, $r=1, \ldots, k$.
+We can deduce from Proposition~\ref{prop:asymp} the consistency and the asymptotic normality of the estimators of the eigenvalues $\widehat{\lambda}_r$, $r=1, \ldots, k$ (see \citealp{DauxoisPR82} or Theorem 9.1.3 in \citealp{HE2015}).
+Under the additional assumption that the eigenvalues are distinct, we can also get the consistency and the asymptotic normality of the estimated eigenfunctions $\widehat{\boldsymbol{\phi}}_r(t)$, $r=1, \ldots, k$.